epam/ai-dial/docs/user-guide.md

 * To delete a single prompt, in the menu of each prompt, select **Delete** and confirm your action.
 * To delete all prompts, at the bottom of the right panel, click the **Delete all prompts** icon.

+Also, you can use a *selection* mode to choose prompt(s) you want to delete:

-* To delete selected prompts, you can use either **Select all** button and choose the prompts you want to remove
+* Click **Select all** button in the bottom panel.
+In this case, all prompts are preselected and you can unselect the ones you want to keep.
+You can also click **Unselect all** in the bottom panel to clear the selection.

 ![](./img/select-prompt1.png)

-or click **Select** in the menu of each prompt:
+* Click **Select** in the prompts menu.
+In this case, you can hover over any prompt and use checkboxes to select/unselect prompts you want to delete.
+You can also click **Unselect all** in the bottom panel to clear the selection.

 ![](./img/select-prompt2.png)